PCL ReconstructionDr Rewat Laxman

 What happens if a PCL injury is left untreated?

-An untreated PCL tear can result in an unstable knee joint that giving away during physical activity as well as significant pain and swelling in the knee early arthiritis.
+An untreated PCL tear can result in an unstable knee joint that gives way during physical activity, along with pain, swelling, and early arthritis.

 Preparing for PCL Reconstruction

-In preparation for the surgery, you will be given specific instructions by Dr. Laxman.
-In general, you may be recommended to:
+In preparation for surgery, you will receive specific instructions from Dr. Laxman.
+In general, you may be advised to:

-• Perform exercises to strength the muscles around the knee and improve range of motion.
+• Perform exercises to strengthen the muscles around the knee and improve range of motion

-• Inform Dr. Laxman of your current medications and allergies.
+• Inform Dr. Laxman about your current medications and allergies

-• You may be required to do certain tests to ensure you are fit to undergo the surgery.
+• Undergo certain tests to ensure you are fit for surgery

-• Follow Dr. Laxman’s instructions regarding when to stop taking certain medications and food before the surgery.
+• Follow Dr. Laxman’s instructions regarding medications and fasting before surgery

 What happens during PCL Reconstruction?

-The surgery may be performed under generally under spinal anaesthesia.
-Doctor generally speaks to the patients during surgery ,so you can decide whether you want to sleep through the surgery or be awake.
-Small keyhole incisions will be made over the knee through which an arthroscope and special surgical instruments will be inserted.
-The arthroscope gives Dr. Laxman a magnified view of the inside of the knee.
-Dr. Laxman will prepare the damaged ACL ligament and reconstruct it with a graft obtained from a portion of healthy but unused tendon in the kneecap or hamstring region.
-Tunnels will be made to position the graft precisely in the anatomical location and it will be attached securely with bioscrews, which generally dissolves after a year.
-Local anaesthetic may infiltrated at the end of the procedure to help control postsurgical pain.
-A surgical dressing will be applied to protect the incision site.
+The surgery is usually performed under spinal anaesthesia.
+The doctor often speaks with the patient during surgery, allowing you to decide whether you wish to remain awake or sleep through the procedure.
+Small keyhole incisions are made around the knee, through which an arthroscope and specialized surgical instruments are inserted.
+The arthroscope provides Dr. Laxman with a magnified view of the inside of the knee.
+Dr. Laxman prepares the damaged PCL and reconstructs it using a graft taken from a portion of healthy tendon from the patellar or hamstring region.
+Tunnels are created to position the graft accurately in its anatomical location, and it is secured using bio-screws, which usually dissolve within a year.
+Local anaesthetic may be infiltrated at the end of the procedure to help control post-surgical pain.
+A surgical dressing is applied to protect the incision site.

 Recovery after PCL Reconstruction

-Following arthroscopic PCL reconstruction, you can expect to return home on the same day as the procedure or after an overnight stay.
-You will be given medication to control postsurgical pain and swelling.
-Use of crutches and a knee brace may be necessary for a few days after surgery.
-You will be instructed on how to take care of your surgical incision and physical therapy exercises to be done daily to speed up your recovery.
+Following arthroscopic PCL Reconstruction in Sarjapur Road Bangalore, most patients can return home on the same day or after an overnight stay.
+Medications are prescribed to control post-surgical pain and swelling.
+The use of crutches and a knee brace may be required for a few days after surgery.
+You will receive instructions on incision care and daily physiotherapy exercises to help speed up recovery.

 FAQs